 Think about the colour scheme, any new fixtures and fittings you want, get some new storage and consider where you want the utilities to go.

 It’s entirely possible to remodel a bathroom by yourself, but when it comes to setting up things like the toilet and the bathtub, you may want to enlist the help of a professional plumber to save yourself any nasty accidents.

-If you’re remodelling the bathroom yourself, you first need to get rid of any bathroom fixtures that you don’t want.
-You should take some time to gut the bathroom.
+Remove any bathroom fixtures you don’t want.
+Take some time to gut the bathroom.
 Then, set up your shower or tub.

 Take some time to consider the shape and size of these, as they can take up a lot of space.

 If you have a small bathroom, then optimising on space is essential.

-Once you’ve installed the shower, you can then set up the cabinets and other fixtures.
-Next is the floor tiles and repainting or tiling the walls.
+Once you’ve installed the shower, you can set up the cabinets and other fixtures.
+Next are the floor tiles and repainting or tiling the walls.

-Remember to cover up any seams and gaps using some drywall mud and tape, and use some cement board for the wall for the bath or shower.
-As bathrooms are prone to damp, you should also invest in some specialist bathroom paint.
+Remember to cover up any seams and gaps using drywall mud and tape, and use some cement board for the wall for the bath or shower.
+As bathrooms are prone to damp, you should invest in specialist bathroom paint.

 Things to consider before remodelling your bathroom

-Before you remodel your bathroom, there are a couple of things to keep in mind.
-The first thing to think about is the amount of space available to you.
-You may not be able to fit a bath into a half bathroom, in which case a shower may be a better choice.
+Before you remodel your bathroom, remember a couple of things.
+The first thing to consider is the amount of space available.
+You may be unable to fit a bath into a half bathroom, so a shower may be a better choice.